Frequently Asked Questions

 If you have traditional insurance, you may make an appointment directly with a specialist.
 However, it is always a good idea to consult your Primary Care Physician (internist, pediatrician, obstetrician / gynecologist) first.
 HMO or managed care insurance plans generally require you to consult your Primary Care Physician to obtain a referral before seeing a specialist.

-Where do I direct compliments, complaints or suggestions?
+Where do I direct concerns about MKMG's compliance with laws or regulations?

-Please call the compliance hotline at (914) 242-2700 for your general concerns or contact the following individuals with any further questions or suggestions:
+Please contact the following individuals with any further questions or suggestions:

 |Pediatrics - Mount Kisco||Judy McAvoy, RN||914-242-1334|